 - Analytically querying the system,

-- Calculation of the state subsidy utilizing the data sent by the pension companies, to allocate the subsidy paid by the Undersecretariat among the pension companies to be transferred to the individual pension accounts.
+- Calculation of the state contribution utilizing the data sent by the pension companies, to allocate the subsidy paid by the Undersecretariat among the pension companies to be transferred to the individual pension accounts.

 - Performing the other tasks determined by Prime Ministry Undersecretariat of Treasury that are related to the life insurance and the other branches of insurance.